SaloniGupta1201/D3-Challenge/README.md

 ## Data Journalism
 ![data journalism Image](./assets/Images/giphy.gif)

+## Background
-## An Interactive Dashboard on the Current Trends and Health Factors that is shaping people's lives in the United States of America.
+### An Interactive Dashboard on the Current Trends and Health Factors that is shaping people's lives in the United States of America.
 The following dashboard shows the analysis of Median age, household income, and poverty rates (y-axis) and their corresponding relationship with smoking, lack of healthcare, and obesity rates (x-axis) for each state in the United States of America.

 ## Key Findings: